DeagleNeo/indeed-job-insights/readme.md

 - This job might not have the required data structure
 - Try refreshing the page
 - Some jobs may not have all insight data available

+### Data Quality Warning Appears
+- This is normal for jobs browsed without search filters
+- Common for older posts, sponsored content, or always-hiring positions
+- Use Indeed's search filters for better quality job listings

 ### Data Seems Incorrect
 - The extension extracts data directly from Indeed's internal systems